Voting in Montana

 Early Voting In Montana

 Montana offers in-person absentee voting.
-No excuse is needed to vote absentee-in-person.
-Early voting begins as soon as ballot are available, no later than 30 days before the election.
+No excuse is needed to vote absentee in person.
+In-person absentee voting begins 30 days prior to the election and ends at noon the day before Election Day.

 Primary Elections In Montana

 Montana has open primaries.
-Any registered voter can participate in primary elections, regardless of political party.
+There is no party registration in Montana.
+Individuals who vote in a primary election are given all the parties’ ballots, and can choose in private which party ballot they wish to vote.
+Voters in a primary election cannot vote more than one party’s ballots.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.

 Voter ID In Montana